What is spondylolisthesis?

-That depends on many issues, including the severity of the spondylolisthesis, if serious neurological symptoms exist (bowel/bladder dysfunction), and the success (or failure) of nonsurgical care.
+That depends on many issues, including the severity of the spondylolisthesis, if serious neurological symptoms exist (bowel/bladder dysfunction, cauda equina syndrome), and the success (or failure) of non-surgical care.

 Your surgeon may prescribe a bone growth stimulator to help your spine fuse after surgery.
 A bone growth stimulator is a light-weight device you wear over your clothing and brace (if bracing is necessary).

 Many patients need to wear a brace after low back surgery.
 The brace is worn for 3 to 6 months.
 It is important to wear the brace as instructed because the brace helps to support your spine while it heals.
 An x-ray is performed at regular intervals to make sure your spine is fusing.